mruby/mruby/doc/mruby3.md

 ## `MRB_NAN_BOXING`

-Pack `mrb_value` in a floating pointer number.
+Pack `mrb_value` in a floating-point number.
 Nothing changed from previous versions.

 ## `MRB_USE_MALLOC_TRIM`